Mooshua/Lilikoi/Docs/overview.md

 - **Mutators** allow you to hook into the Lilikoi container compiler and add your own wraps and wildcards.
   Mutators can be used to add advanced functionality to containers, and even smuggle metadata from the compilation process to the final container object using the provided mount interface.

+- **Targets** are used by the Scanner APIs to find containers within assemblies and types.
+  Targets are not required to make containers, but make the process of creating them significantly easier and more consistent.

 ## Headless
 Lilikoi has some APIs, called "Headless" APIs, which are designed to be used without the full framework.